shadowga/website/_docs/index.md

 ### Automation
 We use bots to emulate a personal assistant for every member.
-Bots have a wide variety of command and may cover customisation to specification.
+Bots have a wide variety of control and may cover customisation to specification.
 They can't be used in-game.

  * `/` - Triggers a pop-up menu listing the built-in commands of our Discord guild.